lejon/PartiallyCollapsedLDA/README.md

 Occationally some of the "probabilistic" tests fail due to random chance.
 This is ok in a statistical sense but not for a test suite so this should eventually be tuned.
 For now if the suite is re-run it should be ok.

-## Acknowledgements

-This code was developed with the gracious support of Ericsson AB.

 ## Public DOI
 [![DOI](https://zenodo.org/badge/13374/lejon/PartiallyCollapsedLDA.svg)](http://dx.doi.org/10.5281/zenodo.18102)